-If you are interested buying animals please contact us to make arrangements for a farm visit.
+If you are interested in buying animals please contact us to make arrangements for a farm visit.

 Our first draft goat was Yin - the first colored kid born on our farm in 1995.
 Although we thought he was going to be a breeding buck we discovered he had an undescended testicle.
 We couldn't part with him, but he had to have a job to earn his keep - he became the Public Relations goat by being trained to pull a cart at fairs and festivals.

 Since then we have had a variety of goats trained to pull in harness and in yoke.
-Currently we have a buck team pulling in yoke, a single in harness who is beginning to ground drive and a pair of Boer/dairy cross does beginning in yoke.
+Currently we have a wether single in harness who is beginning to ground drive.
 Hopefully, next summer I will have at least a pair (maybe two) driving a cart.
-Since Angoras are small I never had goats big enough to drive - finally I do so it's onto the next step!

 Anyone interested in using goats for draft - especially in Maine and New Hampshire - for fun, work around the farm, or for exhibition is welcome to contact me.
 Below is a list of resources I have gathered with links to various sites for more information.